xjh9981/xjh9981.github.io/_projects/project_SSI.md

 subtle ear canal deformations encode both the utterance content and speaker identity.

-In this work, we enable reliable SSI by proposing HEar-ID, which only leverages a commodity active noise-canceling earbud to emit an inaudible OFDM signal and record both ultrasonic reflections and whisper audio to enable silent spelling input (e.g. /i: eI Ar/
+In this work, we enable reliable SSI by proposing HEar-ID{% cite hearid %}, which only leverages a commodity active noise-canceling earbud to emit an inaudible OFDM signal and record both ultrasonic reflections and whisper audio to enable silent spelling input (e.g. /i: eI Ar/